Petrified Forest National Park

 Rainbow Forest Historic District

 Construction of the Rainbow Forest Complex was started in 1928.
 It served as park headquarters for 39 years.
 The complex consists of a visitor center and museum, concession building and gift shop, and residential and service areas for park staff.
 It is also the site of Rainbow Forest, an area containing the largest and most colorful petrified wood in the park.
-I was most interested in the paleontological displays in the museum.
+The paleontological displays in the museum are pretty interesting.

 Rainbow Forest Historic District